AMosa3d/Distributed-Chat-Applications-Provider/README.md

 - The Challenge itself has been separated into mini-tasks.
 - Each task has simply 3 statuses (TODO, In Progress, Completed), acceptance criteria, time-estimation and due-date, also comments if needed.
 - The tasks hasn't been written as a user-stories, it was much simpler and better to be segregated as a technical-based stories that fits with the challenge target.
+- Github is integrated to the board to create branches and pull requests while tracking the progress for each branch.

 If you are interested, you can check the board's **[List view](https://sharing.clickup.com/42008161/l/h/6-222229294-1/ef602d4c6f6412b)**, it also has a **[Gantt-Chart view](https://sharing.clickup.com/42008161/g/h/181zk1-20/6ed8fc490596066)**.